 Like the texture of lamb’s wool, the coat is soft, not harsh or coarse, and curly to loose waves.
 This coat is reliably non shedding.
 This is a low to no odor coat.

 A soft textured coat that can range from straight to wavy to spiral curls.
 It should not feel harsh or coarse; it should feel soft and silky.
 This coat is also reliably non shedding in the Australian lines and is generally a fine choice for those with allergies or asthma.
 This is a low to no odor coat.
+(This is what we breed at Ashford Manor Labradoodles.)

 This coat is common in the early generations and is a straight, shaggy and shedding coat.
 This coat has the typical doggy odor.